GoogleCloudPlatform/ruby-docs-samples/appengine/cloudsql-mysql/README.md

-# Ruby Cloud SQL sample on Google App Engine flexible environment
+# Cloud SQL for MySQL sample on Google App Engine flexible environment

-This sample demonstrates how to use [Google Cloud SQL][sql] (or any other SQL server) on [Google App Engine flexible environment][flexible].
+This sample demonstrates how to use [Google Cloud SQL for MySQL][mysql] (or any other SQL server) on [Google App Engine flexible environment][flexible].

 ## Setup